 Our justification for retaining and processing this information, is to facilitate commercial business needs and requirements, and to enable us to advise and provide you with the appropriate information on our relevant services.

 We never collect any Special Categories of Personal Data (this includes details of race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions).
 Nor do we collect any information about any previous criminal convictions and offences.

-Rubicon Interiors acts as both ‘Data Controller’ and ‘Processor’ in that we determine the purposes, the means and who we need to share information with i.e. Governing bodies and authorities, Suppliers, Subcontractors and other Third-Party providers.
-The processing of personal data is based upon Rubicon Interiors legitimate business interests and is a ‘necessary’ requirement when entering into a formal contract with us.
+Rubicon Commercial acts as both ‘Data Controller’ and ‘Processor’ in that we determine the purposes, the means and who we need to share information with i.e. Governing bodies and authorities, Suppliers, Subcontractors and other Third-Party providers.
+The processing of personal data is based upon Rubicon Commercial legitimate business interests and is a ‘necessary’ requirement when entering into a formal contract with us.